60dimension/IELTS-Vocabularies/Vocabulary02.md

 He was upgraded to security guard.

-He seemed a bit biased against women in my opinion.
+He seemed a bit biased against women, in my opinion.

 He gave no detail.

-Malcolm, for instance, works in isolation but I have no doubts about his abilities.
+Malcolm, for instance, works in isolation, but I have no doubts about his abilities.

-The public utilities commission inspects us once a year.
+The Public Utilities Commission inspects us once a year.

 The appropriate word eluded him.